C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_july_2018.md

 - computed average for musicians and non-musicians in Matlab (Matlab needs specific naming for 'nme' column in name column there has to be 'subject'
 - average function is named 'averageRDMs_subjectSession.m'
+TO DO: concatenate RDMs, create MDS of RDMs, create models of music features

 ## Tuesday
 - recruited 2 subjects